Hiking, biking, canopy tours and luxury glamping just 50 minutes outside of Cape Town

 It’s the smallest most unique hidden places that make a city.
 That make your day.
 Our team is sharing theirs.

-From an unknown museum in Khayelitsha to a forgotten town in South Africa and a spectacular unknown tidal pool, this is our first small selection of our hidden gems that we share with our best friends.
+From an unknown museum in Khayelitsha to a forgotten town in South Africa and a spectacular unknown tidal pool, this is our first, small selection of hidden gems that we'd share with our best friends.

 Looking for an alternative to shark cage diving?
-This is it.
-Le Bonheur Crocodile Farm presents the opportunity to get up, close and personal with one of Africa’s most powerful predators – from the safety of a secure cage at Le Bonheur in Paarl.
+Get up, close and personal with one of Africa’s most powerful predators – from the safety of a secure cage at Le Bonheur in Paarl.

 The 18 Gangster Museum in Khayelitsha is the first of its kind in Cape Town.
 Here you’ll learn about gang culture in Cape communities through an educational and interactive tour.